-- 1. Check to make sure there are no nicks or burrs in crankshaft bore of closure plate. - 2.
-Apply a light coat of engine oil to outside diameter of oil seal. - 3.
-Drive oil seal into closure plate using a seal driver.
-Make sure oil seal is installed straight and true in bore to depth shown.
+- Check to make sure that there are no nicks or burrs in crankshaft bore of oil pan. - Apply a light coat of engine oil to outside diameter of oil seal. - Drive oil seal into oil pan using a seal driver.
+Make sure oil seal is installed straight and true in bore, to depth shown.

-Install Closure Plate Assembly
+Install Oil Pan Assembly

-Sealant Pattern and Torque Sequence
+Sealant Pattern

-RTV sealant is used as a gasket between closure plate and crankcase.
+RTV sealant is used as a gasket between oil pan and crankcase on CV17-23 engines.
+CV25-750 engines use an oil pan gasket.
+Refer to Tools and Aids for a listing of approved sealants.
 Always use fresh sealant.
 Using outdated sealant can result in leakage.

-- 1. Be sure sealing surfaces have been cleaned and prepared.
-Install a new O-ring in closure plate. - 2.
-Check to make sure there are no nicks or burrs on sealing surfaces of closure plate or crankcase. - 3.
-Apply a 1.5 mm (1/16 in.) bead of sealant to sealing surface of closure plate. - Make sure end of governor cross shaft is lying against bottom of cylinder 1 inside crankcase. - Install closure plate to crankcase.
+- Be sure sealing surfaces have been cleaned and prepared.
+Install a new O-ring in oil pan. - Check to make sure that there are no nicks or burrs on sealing surfaces of oil pan or crankcase. - Apply a 1.5 mm (1/16 in.) bead of sealant to sealing surface of oil pan on CV17-23 engines.
+CV25-750 engines use a new gasket.
+Before installing gasket, check dowel pin on oil filter side of crankcase.
+If a split style dowel pin is contained, replace it with a closed seam style pin provided with new gasket. - 4.
+Make sure end of governor cross shaft is lying against bottom of cylinder 1 inside crankcase. - Install oil pan to crankcase.
 Carefully seat camshaft and crankshaft into their mating bearings.
-Rotate crankshaft slightly to help engage oil pump and governor gear meshes. - Install screws securing closure plate to crankcase.
-Torque fasteners to 24.4 N⋅m (216 in. lb.) following sequence.
+Rotate crankshaft slightly to help engage oil pump and governor gear meshes. - 6.
+Install screws securing oil pan to crankcase.
+Torque fasteners to 24.4 N·m (216 in. lb) following sequence.
 On some engines one mounting screw is plated.
 Plated screw is typically installed in hole location 6.